-Now if the story of Genesis Chapter One is untrue, as myth, than the rest of the Torah is also a myth!
+Now if the story of Genesis Chapter One is untrue, a myth, than the rest of the Torah is also a myth!

-On the other hand, if f we find the story of Genesis a truthful one, then wow!
-Who told this story to Moses?
-How could he know the true story of CREATION, 3500 years ago?
-Moreover, if Chapter One is miraculously true, so is the rest of the Bible!
+On the other hand, if we’ve found the story of Genesis truthful, then wow!
+Who told Moses this story?
+How could he know the true history of CREATION, 3500 years ago? if that is true, Chapter One should be seen as the most miraculous one in the Bible!